Why Your Insurance Matters in Auto Accident Cases

 Once a settlement is paid, the insurance company will expect the plaintiff to sign a release of any personal injury claims the plaintiff may have.
 This means the end for most car accident cases.

 Health insurance will relieve a lot of the financial burden a plaintiff would be facing.
 It will prevent bills from going into collection, and the health insurance will pay for medical treatment.
 They will have a right to subrogation.
+These issues often arise in serious injury claims, including those discussed in our guide to what damages you recover after a car accident.

 Subrogation is a legal term that means a right to be paid back.
 The health insurance company will maintain a subrogation interest in any settlement proceeds.
 This means that the health insurance company will need to be paid back out of any settlement a plaintiff receives.
 Our firm routinely deals with health insurance companies and works with them in resolving subrogation claims.